borisbanushev/stockpredictionai/readme.md

 import bert
 ```

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Going into the details of BERT and the NLP part is not in the scope of this notebook, but you have interest, do let me know - I will create a new repo only for BERT as it definitely is quite promissing when it comes to language processing tasks.

 ## 3.4.
 Fourier transforms for trend analysis <a class="anchor" id="fouriertransform"></a>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Fourier transforms** take a function and create a series of sine waves (with different amplitudes and frames).
 When combined, these sine waves approximate the original function.
 Mathematically speaking, the transforms look like this:

 $$G(f) = \int_{-\infty}^\infty g(t) e^{-i 2 \pi f t} dt$$

-We will Fourier transforms to extract global and local trends in the GS stock, and to also denoise it a little.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We will use Fourier transforms to extract global and local trends in the GS stock, and to also denoise it a little.
 So let's see how it works.

 ```python